unibas-gravis/scalismo-microsite/website/versioned_docs/version-0.18/index.md

 To run the code in the tutorials, you will need to setup a Scala project, which depends on the latest Scalismo version.

-If you are new to Scala and are have never worked with Scala in an IDE, follow the instructions in the guide:
+If you are new to Scala and have never worked with Scala in an IDE, follow the instructions in the guide:

 * [Using Scalismo in an IDE](ide)

 This guide will walk you through the steps of setting up a complete Scala programming environment, and importing a first project into an IDE.

 If you are an experience Scala developer and you just want to use Scalismo as a library in an existing project, simply add the following lines to